 Regardless of whether this is your first time facing a federal criminal prosecution or not, we understand that you have questions.
-Call us.
+Call us for your federal criminal case help needs.
 We will listen the facts of your case and your concerns, evaluate your situation, and provide you with direct answers and realistic solutions to your federal criminal defense problem.
 We are confident that we are the right attorneys to represent you in your federal criminal case because we have the experience and determination to provide you with the best defense possible.

 “[Thank] you for the incredible job you did on this case.
 We are very pleased with the ultimate outcome.” – George E. Lee, Esq. (immigration attorney for former client, G.C.)